Alexiou981/sourdough-enthusiasts/README.md

 ## **Credits**
 ### *Content*
 - As a starting point of creating this website and to help me get a better idea in terms of structure and layout I used the Love Running project index.html and style.css files.
-The links to the files can be found here:https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.7-creating-the-footer/index.html (HTML) and here: https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.7-creating-the-footer/assets/css/style.css (CSS) both provided by AJGreaves.
+The links to the files can be found here: [HTML](https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.7-creating-the-footer/index.html) and [CSS](https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.7-creating-the-footer/assets/css/style.css) both provided by AJGreaves.

 - The quote on the home page of the website was taken from here: https://www.goodreads.com/quotes/tag/sourdough by _Chris Geiger_